University of Michigan Library Search

 Upon reflection, I acknowledge that this research had some limitations due to the short timeline and school being on break.
 For example:

-The small sample size (two students) limited the generalizability of our findings.
+The small sample size for usability testing (two students) limited the generalizability of our findings.
 While I identified key usability issues, a larger and more diverse participant pool would have provided a broader understanding of user needs and pain points.
 In future research, I would prioritize recruiting a larger sample size of five to seven students.

 Conducting the tests in a controlled setting allowed us to focus on specific tasks, but it may not have fully captured the nuances of real-world library research.
 Observing students searching for actual coursework in their natural environment would provide richer insights into their search strategies and information-seeking behaviors.
 For future studies, I would explore incorporating contextual inquiry methods.